shifat71/350/ecommerce-search-agent/README.md

 3. **Update Your .env File**

-   Ensure your `.env` file contains the following configuration:
+   Ensure your `.env` file contains the following configuration.
+If the file does not exist, create it in the root directory of the project:

    ```
    APP_NAME=ecommerce-search-agent